 Do Ya Know Yanaka?

 Yanaka is located in Tokyo’s Taito Ward.
 You can reach it by getting off at Nippori Station, just a couple stops away from bustling Ueno on the JR Yamanote Line.
 Even though Yanaka is in the same ward as Ueno, you’d think you were in a completely different city when you compare the two.
 Yanaka is one of the oldest areas in Tokyo, a result of it avoiding major damage from wars and natural disasters.
 Many of its buildings are well over 60 years old – a rare sight in modern-day Tokyo!
-With narrow, winding roads, traditional shops and buildings remodeled into chic cafes and restaurants, there’s plenty to see in this charming neighborhood.
+With narrow, winding roads, as well as traditional shops and buildings remodeled into chic cafes and restaurants, there’s plenty to see in this charming neighborhood.

 Rain or Shine, it’s Tour Time!

 The Yanaka Shitamachi Backstreet Spot Tour starts at Nippori Station.
 Your tour guide will be waiting for you with an easy-to-see sign at one of the JR exits.
-Make sure that you arrive on time and that you’ve prepared for the day’s weather; pack drinks, umbrellas, or whatever else you may need!
+Make sure that you arrive on time and that you’ve prepared for the day’s weather.
+Pack drinks, umbrellas, or whatever else you may need!

 I met my tour guide Kiyoka at the JR north exit.
 Two other guests met up with us just before departure, and then we headed out.
 It was a chilly, rainy day, but that only added to Yanaka’s ambiance and charm.
 As soon as you step outside, you’ll be hit with a completely new view of Tokyo.
 Gone are the flashy lights, blaring sounds, and packed roads and stores of downtown Tokyo.
-Instead it’s all winding streets lined with vintage shops, refurbished cafes and local shrines and temples.
+Instead, it’s all winding streets lined with vintage shops, refurbished cafes and local shrines and temples.

 Our first stop was Yanaka Ginza, named after the high-end shopping area in Tokyo.
 While you won’t find any name-brand shops, there are plenty of local businesses and delicious eateries to check out.
 You can purchase anything from souvenirs to street food to groceries, all much cheaper than you’ll find in Tokyo’s busier areas.